United Cooperative Services

 What is an EnergySmarts Grant?

-United Cooperative Services is committed to helping members use energy more wisely through Energy Solutions.
+United Cooperative Services is committed to helping members use energy more wisely through Energy Innovation.
 Educating members about ways to manage energy consumption is a top priority and United believes that on an individual basis, taking measures to live more energy efficiently is the quickest response one could give to energy prices.

 Through its EnergySmarts Grant Program, United Cooperative Services in 2017 provides grant funding to eligible members served by United for the installation and implementation of energy efficiency measures and some renewable distributed generation applications.